A tragedy helped bring out the charitable spirit in Terry Gilmore.

 Gilmore spent all day at the alley, honing his skills, either working or playing.
 As a kid, he was paid in free games.
 And he was good.
 At the time, he was one of the top amateur bowlers in St. Louis, he said.

 But in 1966 his dreams were briefly deferred.
 Vietnam called in the form of a draft card.
 Gilmore served for a year in the war in the infantry as a radio operator.

 The bowling hopeful returned from the war unscathed and ready to settle back into his life in St. Louis, which included a wife and daughter.
 But that marriage, to a high school girlfriend, ended in divorce.
 Gilmore decided to head out to Phoenix, Arizona, driving a U-haul with all his belongings, a total of $702 in his pocket, and a new Corvette.

 Gilmore found himself in the desert at a time when Phoenix was still a little town.
 After driving all the way back to Tucson to drop off the U-haul, he set about looking for work.

-The couple's daughter is now a junior at San Diego State University.
+The couple's daughter is now working towards her Masters Degree at San Diego State University.
 Gilmore's daughter from his first marriage lives in St. Louis with her two children.